Bhagavad Gīta Bhāshya and Tātparya

 yaṁ hi na vyathayantyete puruṣaṁ puruṣarṣabha। samaduḥkhasukhaṁ dhīraṁ so'mṛtatvāya kalpate ॥ 2-15॥

-O best among men, the person who remains undisturbed by these, who is equanimous in both pain and pleasure, and steadfast, is indeed fit for immortality.
+O best among men, the person who remains undisturbed by these, who is equanimous in both pain and pleasure is 'dhīra', i.e. one who possesses steadfast intellect, composure, courage, and self-control, and is indeed fit for immortality.

 Gīta Bhāshya 2.15